|Bid||0.00 x 800|

 |Expense Ratio (net)||0.14%|

-The Technology Select Sector SPDR Fund (NYSEArca: XLK), the largest tech-related ETF, is up more than 5% over the past week and technology remains one of the best-performing sectors this year, but data ...
+The Technology Select Sector SPDR Fund (NYSEArca: XLK), the largest tech-related exchange traded fund, is up 12.40% year-to-date.
+That after technology was the best-performing sector in the S&P 500 last ...

 Some advise riding the wave until it crests (or ideally before a crash), but Canaccord's Martin Roberge sees safety on the sidelines.
 "In the case of semiconductors, not only have global chip inventories spiked this year but the rate of change has surpassed that of industry sales," Roberge writes.
 "In the past, such a 'death cross' has usually been a harbinger of relative earnings-per-share weakness and price underperformance for chip stocks."
 In telecom-equipment makers and software group, Roberge monitors the annual change in new orders and the annual change in total orders, respectively, and both are signaling trouble ahead for industry sales and relative price performance.

 After stumbling earlier this year, the S&P 500 is back on track towards its record highs, with technology stocks and tech ETFs leading the charge.
 The technology sector is this year’s best performer of ...

 To receive further updates on this Technology Select Sector SPDR Fund (NYSEARCA:XLK) trade, sign up for a risk-free trial of Maximum Options today.

 To help investors keep up with the markets, we present our ETF Scorecard.
 The Scorecard takes a step back and looks at how various asset classes across the globe are performing.
 The weekly performance is from last Friday’s open to this week’s Thursday close.